 For projects that are either complex, long-term, or major, I recommend using the “Failure-Proofing” technique to notice and address potential threats and to recognize and seize potential opportunities.
 That technique defends you from disasters in enacting your choices and optimizes the likelihood of you outperforming your own and others’ expectations.

-Note that you’ll often find yourself going back and forth among these steps.
+More broadly, you’ll often find yourself going back and forth among these steps.
 Doing so is an inherent part of making a significant decision, and does not indicate a problem in your process.
 For example, say you’re at the option-generation stage, and you discover relevant new information.
 You might need to go back and revise the goals and criteria stages.

 Below is a quick summary you can print out and keep on your desk.

 Don’t be fooled by the pronouncements of top business leaders and gurus.
 Your gut reactions are no way to make a good decision.
 Even a broken clock is right twice a day, but you want to be right much more than that for the sake of your bottom line.
 So follow the shockingly effective example of baseball and other sports, and use data-driven, research-based approaches such as the 8-step model above to make the best decisions for yourself and your organization.
 To reminder yourself of the key elements of this model, you can use this decision aid.

 Questions to Consider (please share your thoughts in the comments section)